 3-Successful people do not waste time Surrounding with Negative People:

 Studies confirm that who we spend time around can profoundly impact us.
 One demonstrates that our happiness is often directly related to our colleagues and friends.
 Another from Forbes, shows that our behavior is heavily influenced by the people in our environment.
 The late entrepreneur and author Jim Rohn put it simply and powerfully when he said, “You are the average of the five people you spend the most time with.”
 To reach new heights of success, you must surround yourself with people who not only inspire you but challenge you.

-For this reason, successful people focus directly on establishing a network of valuable contacts.
+How to not waste time – This is the main success mantra for successful people.
+They always focus on establishing a network of valuable contacts.
 And the best part, is that you can start creating your network at your university.
 Making social and professional contacts during your course of study can make you feel more invested in and connected with your learning and future goals.
 The connections you make with them now will lay the foundations for important future relationships in the corporate world.

 4- Successful people do not Take Their Eyes Off Their Vision: